Frequently Asked Questions

 You may also want to bring Diamox, an FDA-approved prescription medication used to prevent and treat altitude sickness.
 Consult with your health care professional.
 Keep in mind you may be more susceptible to sunburn if you take Diamox.

 Travel insurance is mandatory.
 It is a mandatory requirement to have travel insurance to participate on our climbs.
-Travel insurance should cover high altitude trekking, medical and repatriation costs, and trip cancellation.
+Travel insurance should cover high-altitude trekking, medical and repatriation costs, and trip cancellation.

 We will verify that you have the appropriate insurance prior to the climb.
 No refunds are given for clients turned away due to failure to obtain the proper coverage